JonathanBonnaud/bricklink-notion-integration/README.md

 ### Insert or update pages to the database in Notion

-`python notion/upsert_minifigs_data.py`

-or `python notion/upsert_minifigs_data.py CATEGORY`
+`python notion/async_upsert_minifigs_data.py CATEGORY`

-or `python notion/upsert_minifigs_data.py CATEGORY --insert`

-or `python notion/upsert_minifigs_data.py CATEGORY --update`

 ## Remaining Work To Do

 ### In scraping/

-- scrape_BL_ids : save ids in sqlite
+- scrape_BL_ids : save ids in sqlite - DONE
     - could even get id, name, category, subcategory
-- then read ids from sqlite to scrape info
+- then read ids from sqlite to scrape info - DONE
+- read data from Notion where owned=True to process this data in priority
 - add to table:  last_scraped_at

 ### In notion/

 - create async methods to send the data to Notion - DONE
-- read data from Notion where owned=True to process this data in priority
 - add to notion_mapping table: last_updated_at

 ### Deployment